danielopisani/SODA-Dataset/README.md

 * Other Plastic Bottles (other_plastic_bottle)

 ## SODA Dataset Composition
-* 1m (Captured using an iPhone SE): 452 images
+* 1m (Captured using an iPhone SE): 452 images | 720 annotations
-* 5m: 202 images
+* 5m: 202 images | 1853 annotations
-* 10m: 50 images
+* 10m: 50 images | 1142 annotations
-* 15m: 35 images
+* 15m: 35 images | 958 annotations
-* 20m: 30 images
+* 20m: 30 images | 768 annotations
-* 25m: 30 images
+* 25m: 30 images | 716 annotations
-* 30m: 30 images
+* 30m: 30 images | 612 annotations

 Altitudes are all AGL (Above Ground Level).
-Aerial images were captured using a combination of DJI Mini 2 and a DJI Air 2 S.
+Aerial images were captured using a combination of DJI Mini 2 and a DJI Air 2 S drones.

+## Dataset Accessability